resque/resque/README.markdown

 the current job.
 Any changes you make, therefor, will only live as long as the job currently being processes.

+All hooks can also be set using a setter, e.g.

+    Resque.after_fork = proc { puts "called" }

 Namespaces
 ----------